Home Collections Top Mutual Funds with Low NAV in India in 2026

 – Visit an equity investment platform such as smallcase to access multiple mutual fund schemes.

-– Research and compare funds using tools like the Tickertape Mutual Fund Screener, which allows filtering based on AUM, expense ratio, NAV, and other parameters.
+– Research and compare the latest NAV of mutual funds using tools like the Tickertape Mutual Fund Screener, which allows filtering based on AUM, expense ratio, NAV, and other parameters.

 – Shortlist a suitable fund and search for it on the platform.